Samsung/CAS/README.md

 export CAS_DIR=$(pwd)
 ```

 You can build all components using any decent compiler however for FTDB processor to work you'll need `llvm` and `clang` in version 10.
 In standard Ubuntu 20.04 distribution the above command will install this version by default.
 In case of other OS arrangements please make sure that the `llvm-config --version` returns `10.0.0`.
+Alternatively you can pass `-DLLVM_CONFIG_BIN=llvm-config-10` to cmake invocation to properly setup the clang processor based on clang 10 libraries.

 First build the tracer:
 ```bash